 Now, first of all – and I always tell me children this – read the whole recipe through from start to finish.
 Then gather all your ingredients and utensils before you begin.
 And don’t forget to wash your hands before cooking.
 At the end of the recipe, I’ve also highlighted which parts I think are particularly suitable for kids to help with, though of course you need to judge that a little yourselves depending in your kids’ ages and abilities.
 So, happy cooking!

-This recipe is suitable for: gluten free, vegetarian; can be adapted to dairy free & vegan by using an alternative cheese or you could try it without cheese.
+This recipe is suitable for: gluten free, vegetarian, nut free; can be adapted to dairy free & vegan by using an alternative cheese or you could try it without cheese.

 - 250g self-raising flour (gluten free if required, I use Dove’s Farm gluten free flour)